 The board of directors has overall responsibility for ensuring that this policy complies with the Company's legal and ethical obligations.

-The board of directors has responsibility for implementing this policy, monitoring its use and effectiveness and auditing internal control systems and policies and procedures to ensure they are effective in preventing or remediating the risk of modern slavery.
+In addition, the board has responsibility for implementing and monitoring this policy to ensure its effectiveness in mitigating the risk of modern slavery.

-A member of the management team will be responsible for investigating any allegations of modern slavery in the Company's business or supply chains.
+A designated member of the management team will be responsible for investigating any allegations of modern slavery in the Company's business or supply chains.